yehudasa/rgw-object-broker/README.md

 - Auth:  The S3 API implementation (Gluster-Swift) does not enforce any authentication / authorization.
 Each new bucket, regardless of the *Namespace* of its *ServiceInstance*, is accessible and deletable by anyone with the coordinates of the S3 server.

-<!TODO: check minio allows '/' in naming>
-- Flat Bucket Hierarchy:  Gluster-Swift's S3 implementation allows for nested buckets.
-However, we have written the CNS Object Broker utilizing the minio-go S3 client, which has no concept of nested buckets.
-This results in an artificially flat bucket hierarchy.

 ## Installation

 ### Dependencies